Bigg Boss Malayalam Season 2: Here Is The Complete List Of Contestants!

 13. Somadas

-Somadas is the popular singer who is best known for his stint with the superhit reality show Idea Star Singer, which was aired in the Asianet channel.
+Somadas is a popular singer who is best known for his stint with the superhit reality show Idea Star Singer, which was aired on the Asianet channel.

 14. Dr. Rajith Kumar